Children Who Are New to English

 St Edmund’s we believe that speaking more than one language is an asset and should be celebrated.
-There are over 21 different languages spoken by pupils in our school.
-It is important to us that children’s home language skills and skills in the curriculum are valued and shared.
+There are over 28 different languages spoken by pupils and staff at our school.
+It is important to us that pupil’s home language skills, culture and identity, are valued and shared.